Choose FILE > Export as video... to export a BluffTitler show as a video file.

 This is the size of the video in pixels.
 Use the menu item FILE > Set show resolution... to set the resolution.

-Use AVI when the video is a temporary file meant for further processing in your video editing app (NLE).
-Uncompressed is recommended.
+Use Uncompressed AVI when the video is a temporary file meant for further processing in your video editing app (NLE).
 This gives you the best possible quality.
-Do not worry about the huge file size because the file is only temporary and will be compressed by your NLE when your video is published.
+Do not worry about the huge file size because the file is only temporary.

-BluffTitler can create videos with transparency information (RGBA).
-You can do this by selecting one of the with transparency options in the FILE > Export as video... dialog.
-This is useful when you want to overlay your titles onto your videos.
+Mark the Include alpha channel checkbox in the FILE > Export as video... dialog to create videos with transparency information.
+This is useful when you want to overlay your titles onto your videos in your NLE.

 Choose SETTINGS > High quality to switch to high quality.
 Unless you have a very fast machine, edit in normal quality and export in high quality.